camaraproject/ConnectivityInsights/README.md

 <a href="https://github.com/camaraproject/ConnectivityInsights/releases/latest" title="Latest Release"><img src="https://img.shields.io/github/release/camaraproject/ConnectivityInsights?style=plastic"></a>

 # Connectivity Insights
-Repository to describe, develop, document and test the Connectivity Insights API family
+Repository to describe, develop, document and test the Connectivity Insights APIs

 ## Scope
 * Service APIs for “Connectivity Insights” (see APIBacklog.md)
-* It provides the customer with the ability to:
+* It provides the API consumer with the ability to:
-  * define intents in the form of policy thresholds for QoS metrics against the device and the application service.
-The API service will alert the consumers if and when the policy has breached.
+  * share key details about their applications that are relevant for network-related decisions across various CAMARA APIs.
+  * gain visibility into network quality, allowing them to check if their application's network requirements can be met for a given user session.
+Based on the API’s response, developers can make informed decisions - like requesting a network boost through CAMARA Quality on Demand API or adjusting application settings (e.g. adjust video resolution) to ensure the best possible user experience.
+  * enables application developers to receive continuous updates about network quality through event notifications.
-  * NOTE: The scope of this API family should be limited (at least at a first stage) to 4G and 5G.
+  * NOTE: The scope of these APIs should be limited (at least at a first stage) to 4G and 5G.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: November 2023